Profesor-JH/Benin_Multimodal_AI/README.md

 # Features

-**Audio Extraction:** Extract audio from uploaded video files.
+**1. Audio Extraction:** Extract audio from uploaded video files.

-**Speech Recognition:** Convert audio to text using a pre-trained speech recognition model.
+**2. Speech Recognition:** Convert audio to text using a pre-trained speech recognition model.

-**Text Translation:** Translate the recognized text into a target language.
+**3. Text Translation:** Translate the recognized text into a target language.

-**Subtitle Generation:** Create subtitles from the translated text.
+**4. Subtitle Generation:** Create subtitles from the translated text.

-**Video Merging:** Merge the generated subtitles back into the original video.
+**5. Video Merging:** Merge the generated subtitles back into the original video.

-**User Interface:** Interactive web interface using Streamlit.
+**6. User Interface:** Interactive web interface using Streamlit.

 # Installation
 1. Clone the repository: